gaphor/gaphas/README.txt

  focused:  True if the item has the focus
  hovered:  True if the mouse pointer if over the item.
 Only the top-most item
            is marked as hovered.
+ draw_all: True if everything drawable on the item should be drawn (e.g. when
+           calculating the bounding boxes).

 The View automatically calculates the bounding box for the item, based on the items drawn in the draw(context) function (this is only done once after each